Policeman ‘tortured’ by his failure to log M9 crash call, inquiry hears

 The inquiry heard that if Ms Bell had been found sooner she would probably have survived, though with the likelihood of a long-term neurological disability.

-Mr Henry was working an overtime shift at Bilston Glen call centre at the time of the incident.
+Mr Henry, who retired in August 2018 after 30 years of police service, was working an overtime shift at Bilston Glen call centre at the time of the incident.

+He was based in Dalkeith, where he worked in the crime management department, but had volunteered to do overtime at Bilson Glen having heard they were under pressure from his wife who worked there.

+The inquiry heard he was given no formal training before undertaking the overtime and relied on his decades of policing experience when answering calls.

 The inquiry also heard a joint minute agreed by participants which was read out by junior counsel to the inquiry Elaine Smith.